emlzstar720/brunobites/README.md

 I wanted to provide an easy rating system for users, but I wasn't sure how to create a 5-star rating bar without manually making one button for each star.
 I struggled a little bit with this before consulting a tutorial online, which gave me good starter code to start with.
 I was able to better understand the concepts behind the code after looking at other Javscript websites (i.e. .map), and I slightly tweaked the code so that the stars could be reset.

-# Lessons Learned
+# References

 I would like to credit the Full Stack Developmental BootCamp for teaching me a huge portion of the skills required (particularly with creating user interaction components) to make this website.
 I also used the tutorial from this link (https://dev.to/annaqharder/how-to-make-star-rating-in-react-2e6f) to help create my star rating system as well as W3Schools' Javascript and CSS pages.
-I also consulted the code from the Full Stack Bootcamp's example website (on Stackblitz) to get a better idea of how my layout should look and how components all come together.
+I also consulted the code from the Full Stack Bootcamp's example website (on Stackblitz) to better understand how the components come together in a website layout.